dadofsambonzuki/attestr/docs/WoTathon/WoT-a-thon-Final-Summary.md

-# Attestr -- Notaries on Nostr
+# WoTathon Submission for Attestr - Notaries on Nostr

 ## The Problem